 A favorite story from my youth is a friend’s brother who loved bean dip as a child until he found out it was actually made out of beans.
 Then he refused to eat it ever again.
 But spicy bean dips can be a great accompaniment to adding flavor to a meal that might otherwise be blah.

-This amazing bean dip not something you can count on to take advantage of food storage during lean times with all the dairy products, it is awesome and versatile to use the leftovers for more!
+This amazing bean dip is not something you can count on to take advantage of food storage during lean times with all the dairy products, it is awesome and versatile to use the leftovers for more!
 And learning to use your pantry basics now is a great way to rotate your stock and provide healthy meals for your family all the time.

 3. Lentil and White Bean Dips

-Replace Butter and Oil in baking
+Replace Butter and Oil in Baking with Beans

 I know, right?!
 Who knew?!
 But it’s true.

 To replace oil: Use a 1:1 ratio with bean puree.
 A bean puree is beans with some water enough to make them like applesauce or hummus.
-You could just dump a can of beans, liquid and all, and blend, but that would be pretty sodium filled.
+You could just dump a can of beans, liquid and all, and blend, but that would be pretty sodium-filled.
 If you use canned, just dump the liquid, rinse and then replace the liquid with water and go.